aminnj/slideMaker/README.md

 * figure out good algorithm for resizing images so that they don't overlap with text ** see http://www.latex-community.org/forum/viewtopic.php?f=45&t=22655
 * option for free floating text
+* option for arrows
+* customizable color for alex